Canonical decompositions for Poincar\'e duality pairs: Proof of the Main Theorem

 If $G(v)_{0}$ is conjugate to a subgroup of some group in $\partial G$, then the non-orientable $PD(n+1)$ group $G(v)$ is commensurable with that group in $\partial G$.
 Now part 1) of Corollary \ref{PDgroupsplitsoverPDHimpliesHismaximal} shows that $G$ itself must be a non-orientable $PD(n+1)$ group, and that $G$ must contain $G(v)_{0}$ with finite index.
 In particular it would imply that $G$ is $VPC(n+1)$, which is excluded in our hypotheses.
-Thus $G(v)_{0}$ cannot be conjugate to a subgroup of any group in $\partial G$, so we let $Y$ denote the nontrivial $G(v)_{0} $--almost invariant subset of $G$ which is adapted to $\partial G$.
+Thus $G(v)_{0}$ cannot be conjugate to a subgroup of any group in $\partial G$, so we let $Y=W\cap G$, a nontrivial $G(v)_{0} $--almost invariant subset of $G$ which is adapted to $\partial G$.
 As before $Y$ must be enclosed by $v$.
 As we showed earlier that no edge incident to $v$ can have associated splitting dual to an essential torus, it follows that $Y$ cannot be peripheral in $v$.
-As in the case when $G(v)$ is orientable, this implies that $W$ is not peripheral in $V$, and hence that each $\partial H_{i}$ equals $L$.
-As $G(v)$ contains $G(v)_{0}$ with finite index, $G(v)$ is contained in $G(V)$, after a suitable conjugation.
-As $L$ is contained in $G(v)_{0}$, it is also contained in $G(v)$, and the quotient $G(v)/L$ is a $VPC1$ subgroup of the Fuchsian quotient $G(V)/L$.
-Hence $G(v)/L$ is isomorphic to $\mathbb{Z}$ or to $\mathbb{Z}_{2}\ast\mathbb{Z}_{2}$, so that $G(v)$ splits over $L$.
-Thus $G(v)$ splits over $\partial H_{i},$ for each $i$, as required.
+As in the case when $G(v)$ is orientable, this implies that $W$ is not peripheral in $V$, and hence that each $\partial H_{i}$ equals $L$, the $VPCn$ normal subgroup of $G(V)$ with Fuchsian quotient.
+Thus $L$ is also a normal subgroup of $G(v)$, and the quotient $G(v)/L$ is a $VPC1$ subgroup of the Fuchsian quotient $G(V)/L$.
+Hence $G(v)/L$ is isomorphic to $\mathbb{Z}$ or to $\mathbb{Z}_{2}\ast\mathbb{Z} _{2}$, so that $G(v)$ splits over $L$.
+Thus $G(v)$ splits over $\partial H_{i},$ for each $i$, as required by part 4) of Definition \ref{defnoftorustype}.